The D-Word: Part 2

-This week’s blog is by Monika Scott, a reformed party girl, and Club Soda member, now practicing as a hypnotherapist with a focus on addiction and dating confidence (see www.livingjoy.co.uk).
+Monika Scott is a reformed party girl, and Club Soda member, now practising as a hypnotherapist with a focus on addiction and dating confidence (see www.livingjoy.co.uk).
 She writes about her sober journey at www.recklesslysober.com and recently celebrated 400 days sober, and delights in an alcohol-free life.
-This is the second blog in a series from Monika about dating as a mindful drinker.
+This is the second blog in a series from Monika about dating as a mindful drinker – you can read the first, on using online dating sites sober here.

 So, you’ve gathered a handful of your best photographs and come up with a pitch worthy of an Oscar, but you’re stuck on one issue: whether to be upfront with potential suitors about your drinking status.
 The mere mention of a date will, after all, for many conjure up an image of two people nervously chatting over a glass of wine.